Sanford Health Plan is the best health insurance company in South Dakota. Silver plans start at $482 per month before discounts.

 Frequently asked questions

-How much does health insurance cost per month in South Dakota?
+What's the best health insurance in South Dakota?

 Methodology

-Info about COBRA is from KFF.
-Other sources include the National Association of Insurance Commissioners (NAIC) and S&P Global Capital IQ.
+Other sources include KFF, S&P Global, and the National Association of Insurance Commissioners (NAIC).

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.